General Prekindergarten FAQ

 - Letter from employer stating gross wages paid and how often they are paid

 - Unemployment, Worker's Compensation or Disability payment stub

 - Business or farming documents, such as ledger books and/or self-issued paycheck stub

 - A letter from the employer stating wages paid and frequency

-Please refer to the ARM (Administrator's Reference Manual) for Texas Child Nutrition Programs for additional sources and examples of income documentation.
+Please refer to the ARM (Administrator's Reference Manual) for Texas Child Nutrition Programs, Section 4.65 for Texas Child Nutrition Programs for additional sources and examples of income documentation.

 22. If a child who is eligible for prekindergarten based on free or reduced-price lunch, enrolls and then withdraws from school and later returns to school within the same school year, is that child still eligible for prekindergarten?

 Yes.
 Because NSLP applications are valid for the duration of the school year, the student remains.